-Gardening by the phases of the moon dates back thousands of years, but is there any evidence that planting or harvesting in coordination with the lunar cycles really helps?
-We know the moon has a tremendous influence on our planet, but will I get better vegetables if I plant with the waxing or waning moon in a certain star sign?
-Let’s have a look at what we know.
+Gardening by the phases of the moon dates back thousands of years, but is there any evidence that planting in coordination with the lunar cycles really helps?
+We know the moon has a tremendous influence on our planet, but will I get better vegetables if I plant with the waxing or waning moon?
+A quick look at the science confirms this does not make sense.

 For more on the background, The Modern History of Moon Gardening discusses how everyone from Rudolf Steiner to Charles Dowding have explored this subject.